Suicide Prevention Toolkit for Primary Care Practices

-The strong association between behavioral health problems and suicide suggests that the majority, though not all, of the patients you evaluate for suicide risk is also in need of mental health care.
+The strong association between behavioral health problems and suicide suggests that the majority, though not all, of the patients you evaluate for suicide risk may also be in need of mental health care.
 In many rural areas, accessibility to specialized mental health treatments is limited.
 Regardless of how far away the nearest mental health care may be, ongoing communication between the primary care provider and mental health clinicians is a key to achieving treatment success.
 When comprehensive treatment is delivered to patients, recovery becomes an achievable goal in most situations.

-Additional resources related to developing these partnerships are available in the Patient Education Tools/Other Resources section of this Toolkit.
+Additional resources related to developing these partnerships are available in the Patient Education Tools/Other Resources section of this toolkit.

 Mental Health Outreach Letter

-To help build strong, collaborative partnerships between primary care and mental health practices, this Toolkit includes a draft Outreach Letter.
+To help build strong, collaborative partnerships between primary care and mental health practices, this toolkit includes a draft outreach letter.
 This letter may be modified to fit your personal style and circumstances and then sent to providers of mental health services to whom you expect to refer patients.

 SAFE-T Pocket Card

 This pocket card, designed by mental health experts for mental health professionals, provides a brief overview of conducting a suicide assessment using a five-step evaluation and triage plan.
 The SAFE-T Pocket Card link above will direct you to the SAMHSA Publications Ordering website where the card can be downloaded.
 SAMHSA’s suicide prevention app, Suicide Safe, was based on the SAFE-T card.
 More information about Suicide Safe is available here.

 The pocket-sized safety planning guide reminds clinicians of the most important points to cover in collaboratively developing a safety plan with a patient.
 The guide was adapted from content developed by the Department of Veterans Affairs.